Ever-QN/portfolio/README.md

 In each project, I strive to create code that is not only functional, but I also try my best to make it maintainable and easy to understand.
 I believe that well-written code is not just a product of good programming practices, but also an art form.

 Thank you for taking the time to view my portfolio.
 If you have any questions or would like to discuss a potential project, feel free to reach out to me.
+^Not through the website email contact though, I still have to add functionality for that later on